 Transfers are used to move revenues from the fund that statute or budget required to collect them to the fund that statute or budget requires to expend them and to use unrestricted revenues collected in the general fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.
+The \$450,000 transfer from the bond retirement fund (a nonmajor governmental fund) to the building fund was for debt service payments related to the Series 2021 notes payable (see Note 15).
 Transfers between governmental funds are eliminated on the government-wide financials.

-All transfers made during the fiscal year 2021 were made in accordance with Ohio Revised Code Sections 5705.14, 5705.15 and 5705.16.
+All transfers made during the fiscal year 2022 were made in accordance with Ohio Revised Code Sections 5705.14, 5705.15 and 5705.16.

-B. Due to/from other funds consisted of the following at June 30, 2021, as reported on the fund statement:
+B. Due to/from other funds consisted of the following at June 30, 2022, as reported on the fund statement:

-Receivable fund Payable fund Amount General fund Nonmajor governmental funds \$ 38,163
+Receivable fund Payable fund Amount General fund Nonmajor governmental funds \$ 180,985

-The primary purpose of the amount due to the general fund from the nonmajor governmental funds was to eliminate negative cash balances.
+The primary purpose of the amount due to the general fund from the nonmajor governmental fund was to eliminate negative cash balances.
 The amount will be repaid once cash is received.